Impact Report

 Making A Difference To Our Students

-Approximately 86.5% of the students in our service area are identified as low-income, and according to local teachers, 70% of their students lack the supplies they need to succeed throughout entire the school year.
+Approximately 86.5% of the students in our service area are identified as low-income, and according to local teachers, 70% of their students lack the supplies they need to succeed throughout the entire school year.

 $3,444,963